open-mmlab/mmengine/docs/en/tutorials/runner.md

 The diagram above illustrates the **basic** dataflow of the runner, where the dashed border, gray filled shapes represent different data formats, while solid boxes represent modules/methods.
 Due to the great flexibility and extensibility of MMEngine, you can always inherit some key base classes and override their methods, so the above diagram doesn't always hold.
 It only holds when you are not customizing your own `Runner` or `TrainLoop`, and you are not overriding `train_step`, `val_step` or `test_step` method in your custom model.
 Actually, this is common for most tasks like detection and segmentation, as referred to [Model tutorial](./model.md).

 <details>
-<summary>Can you state the exact type of data for each data item shown in the diagram?</summary>
+<summary>Can you state the exact type of each data item shown in the diagram?</summary>

 Unfortunately, this is not possible.
 Although we did heavy type annotations in MMEngine, Python is still a highly dynamic programming language, and deep learning as a data-centric system needs to be flexible enough to deal with a wide range of complex data source.
 You always have full freedom to decide when you need (and sometimes must) break type conventions.
 Therefore, when you are customizing your module (e.g. `val_evaluator`), you need to make sure its input is compatible with upstream (e.g. `model`) output and its output can be parsed by downstream.
 MMEngine puts the flexibility of handling data in the hands of the user, and thus also requires the user to ensure compatibility of dataflow, which, in fact, is not that difficult once you get started.